adamdecaf/cert-manage/README.md

 ## Building / Developing

-TODO: these are wrong/out of date
+TODO(adam): these are wrong/out of date

 You can build the sources with `make build`.
 You can build only a platform with something like `make osx`.
 Please check the `makefile` for more details.